Dark Matter prospects with COSI: ALPs, PBHs and sub-GeV Dark Matter: Spectral line signatures

 Recently, Ref.~\citep{Calore:2022pks} derived strong bounds on MeV DM using INTEGRAL/SPI observations of a large Galactic region with $|\ell|<47.5^\circ$ and $|b|<47.5^\circ$.
 Our simple extrapolation of the COSI sensitivity for extended sources would be too naive on such a large portion of the sky, and dedicated simulations from the COSI Collaboration are in order to obtain a fair comparison.
 The bounds from Ref.~\citep{Calore:2022pks} are thus not included here.
 On the other hand, assuming the ratio between the INTEGRAL/SPI sensitivity and the COSI one for extended regions to be the same as for the case of point-like sources, we notice that less than 2-years of COSI survey (i.e., less than 6 months of integration time) should suffice to obtain a better sensitivity than the one of INTEGRAL/SPI for 65 Ms (i.e., the integration time of the data used in \citep{Calore:2022pks}) at energies around MeV.

+We should also stress that a few gamma-ray lines from nuclear transitions fall in the energy range of interest.
+The list includes nuclear decay chains of the isotopes \ce{^{56} Ni} with lines arising at 0.812, 0.847 and 1.238 MeV, \ce{^{60} Fe}, with lines at 1.173 and 1.333 MeV, \ce{^{26} Al}, with a line at 1.809 MeV, \ce{^{44} Ti} with a line at 1.157 MeV, and the 511 keV line from $e^+e^-$ annihilation.
+Therefore, in a few frequency channels, out of the thousands that can be explored given the energy range and resolution of COSI, the DM signal could be contaminated by these emissions.
+In these cases, a proper modeling and subtraction of these backgrounds should be pursued, similarly to the approach adopted in~\cite{Calore:2022pks,Berteaud:2022tws} with INTEGRAL/SPI observations.
+Such analysis is beyond the scope of our work, but we notice that COSI will provide unprecedented sensitivity to characterize these nuclear emission lines~\cite{COSIofficial}.

 Finally, our bounds apply to any model in which DM radiatively decays into photons.
 It is however interesting to convert COSI prospects on DM lifetime in forecasts for the specific case of ALPs, with mass $m_a$ and coupling to photons $g_{a\gamma \gamma}$.
 In Fig.~\ref{fig:ALPsBounds} we show COSI prospects for this model assuming the ALPs constitute a fraction $F_a$ of the DM, i.e., being agnostic about the ALPs relic abundance.
 These limits, for the mass range of interest, apply for coupling as large as $g_{a\gamma\gamma} \simeq 10^{-10}-10^{-11} \rm GeV^{-1}$, above which the DM lifetime becomes shorter than the age of the universe.
 Notice that one could use Fig.~\ref{fig:ALPsBounds} to constrain any irreducible axion component that is produced in the early Universe and with a relic abundance today (as done in Ref.~\cite{Langhoff:2022bij} considering minimal freeze-in production of axions).
+Finally, we also highlight that axions in this mass range has been recently shown to be theoretically motivated, as they naturally arise from axiverse theories with dark non-abelian gauge groups~\cite{Foster:2022ajl}.